 Magnetic Resonance Imaging (MRI) scanners have been around for almost 40 years, but their inner workings can still seem mysterious.
 And, to a patient coming into the scanning room for the first time, they can also be large and intimidating.

-The machine itself comes in many shapes and sizes (we use the Optima MR450w with GEM Suite from GE Healthcare), but the major components are basically the same.
+The machine itself comes in many shapes and sizes, but the major components are basically the same.
 One of the most important parts is the large magnet, which is thousands of times more powerful than the earth’s magnetic field.
 A horizontal tube, called the bore, runs through the centre of this magnet, which is where the patient enters while lying on a bed.

 The wires are continually bathed in liquid helium at very low temperatures (-450˚F) and insulated by a vacuum.
 An added benefit of this superconductive magnet is that once the initial electrical current is sent through the wires, it flows continuously (since there is no resistance) and additional current is not necessary.